Polish Culture: Beyond Pierogi and Cabbage

 Poland, located in central Europe, is bordered on the west by Germany, in the north by the Baltic Sea, on the north-east by Russia and Lithuania, on the east by Belarus and Ukraine, and on the south by Slovakia and the Czech Republic.

 Mining and manufacturing are the two largest industries, while services like retail, banking and finance, car services and food services like restaurants and cafeterias make up the rest of the economic output.
 Tourism continues to grow.
-Although the majority of tourists arrive from neighboring countries, American tourists showed the largest gains between 1995 and 1999 (the last years for which statistics seem to be available).
+Although the majority of tourists arrive from neighboring countries, American tourists showed the most substantial gains between 1995 and 1999 (the last years for which statistics seem to be available).

-If you like what you find here tell your friends and rate this page; if you don't find what you are looking for or have ideas about what you'd like to see included here, leave me a comment at the bottom of the page.
+If you like what you find here, please tell your friends and rate this page; if you don't find what you are looking for or have ideas about what you'd like to see included here, leave me a comment at the bottom of the page.
 Also, be sure to vote in the Poll below.

 Thank you for reading!
 Now, a little bit about modern Poland and its history.

-Map of Poland Showing Geographical Position
+Map of Poland Showing Topography

 Tiny Poland, located in central Europe, maintains its position as a crossroads between eastern and western European countries and cultures.
 While Poland's national origins date to the 10th century, its borders have repeatedly shifted due to a history of aggression and warfare initiated by neighboring countries.
 Border changes at the end of World War II (1945) could have overwhelmed the national mentality and culture.

 However, today, tiny Poland, the 8th most densely populated country in Europe, is a free democracy and looks to align itself with western countries.
 In 1999, Poland joined the North Atlantic Treaty Organization (NATO) and in 2004, the European Union (EU).
-Its citizens welcome prosperity while continuing to develop and enhance for visitors the country's history, folk culture, impressive architecture and beautiful natural landscape.
+Its citizens welcome prosperity while continuing to develop and enhance for visitors the country's history, folk culture, impressive architecture, and beautiful natural landscape.

 Medieval Locations within Poland

-History and Warsaw
+2. History abounds in Warsaw